 Beyond these conditions regarding employment and income, SoFi also has a number of other requirements that borrowers must meet.
 Additionally, SoFi will consider an applicant’s financial history, credit score, and monthly income vs. expenses.

-If you’re hoping to get a personal loan while unemployed, there are steps you can take to increase your odds of getting your personal loan approved.
+If you’re hoping to get a personal loan as an unemployed person, there are steps you can take to increase your odds of getting your loan approved.

 If you’re not confident you can get approved for a personal loan with your financial situation as is, you might consider taking some of the following actions: